 Collaborations

-If you ask marginalized neighbors, they will tell you that today’s status quo systems of care are failing.
-In some cases, they are breaking because they are overburdened.
-Some care systems are poorly engineered, serving the systems’ administrators more than the people they claim to serve.
-And other systems were deliberately constructed to enfranchise the privileged and disenfranchise who they view as “others.”
-Addressing systemic marginalization is complex work.
-Green Mountain Justice believes that systems will only work justly when their design and operation center the needs of those they are constructed to support.
+Ask marginalized neighbors.
+They will tell you that today’s status quo systems of care are failing them.
+Some are breaking under the weight of unmet need.
+Some are poorly engineered, serving administrators more than the people they claim to serve.
+Others were deliberately built to enfranchise the privileged and disenfranchise everyone else.
+Systems of care will only work justly when their design and operation center the needs of those they were built to support.

-What most non-profits refer to as “programs,” Green Mountain Justice calls collaborations.
-And we build collaborations one connection, one relationship at a time, across a full spectrum justice ministry.
-We collaborate with those most committed to dismantling harmful systems and creating equitable, just ones that improve the lives of our marginalized neighbors and enable beloved community.
+What most nonprofits call “programs,” we call collaborations.
+We build them one connection, one relationship at a time.
+We collaborate with those most committed to dismantling harmful systems and building equitable ones.
 This is hard work.
-History shows that most privileged folks enfranchised in the status quo prioritize their comfort above the needs of the disenfranchised.
-Bending the arc of that history more toward justice will require love-centric values, courage, a transformative spirit, and a coming together of justice-seekers committed to change.
+History shows that most privileged folks enfranchised in the status quo prioritize their own comfort first.
+Bending the arc of that history toward justice will require love-centered values, courage, a transformative spirit, and a coming together of justice-seekers committed to change.

 Green Mountain Justice’s Neighbor Care Ecosystem